mersad071/code-challenge-4/README.md

   ![workflow](workflow.png)

+## Frontend

-Frontend application is built with React and is located in cc4-frontend folder.
+The frontend application is built with React and is located in cc4-frontend folder.

+To read more about the frontend application, please visit [README.md](./cc4-frontend/README.md) in the `cc4-frontend` folder.